fotpin header fotpin header fotpin header fotpin header

 While the massive plantings of the early 90s have produced a reserve with generally good woodland connectivity throughout, the plantings themselves frequently lack an understorey or mid-storey, reducing their value as ecosystems and leaving them vulnerable to weed infestations.
 We concluded that our energies and resources could best be utilised by focusing on what was missing from the existing woodland and filling the empty niches in the ecosystems, rather than trying to create new tracts of woodland from scratch.

-Since 2014, fotpin has been working in collaboration with the ACT Government's Parks & Conservation Service and Greening Australia, on a Briar Rose Replacement Program (or BRRP as we like to call it) in the Pinnacle Nature Reserve and the adjacent leasehold properties.
-The program is expected to run for a couple of years and aims to replace the many hundreds of medium sized briar rose plants and other woody weeds that we have removed and/or sprayed since our weed control program began.
+In 2014 fotpin began working in collaboration with the ACT Government's Parks & Conservation Service and Greening Australia, on a briar rose replacement program (or BRRP as we like to call it) in the Pinnacle Nature Reserve and the adjacent unleased land.
+The program aimed to replace the many hundreds of medium sized sweet briar rose plants and other woody weeds that we have removed and/or sprayed since our weed control program began.

 Woody weeds provide important shelter and habitat for small birds and other creatures, their root systems assist in preventing erosion, and they provide important connectivity for the movement of local birds and animals, so it is important that we find effective substitutes when we remove them.
-To this end, we'll be conducting a series of planting events over the coming years, re-introducing native shrubs and groundcover plants in carefully selected locations that will enhance connectivity and diversity.
+To this end, we've conducted a series of planting events over recent years, re-introducing native shrubs and groundcover plants in carefully selected locations that will enhance connectivity and diversity.

 May 2019 Island Plantings in Bottom Pinnacle